ccnmtl/case-consortium/content/case/case_25.md

   \ far from clear that he was open about his sexuality, especially to his military\
   \ colleagues.
 How should the Post cover his death?Epilogue, Teaching NoteTopics:\
   \  ethics; gender & race; privacy"
-"epologue": "Rogers and WaPost Epilogue.pdf" "faculty_notes": ""
+"epilogue": "Rogers and WaPost Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""
 "id": "25"